patoui/laravel-clickhouse/README.md

 See `tests` directory for additional examples

-Currently untested methods or functionality:
+Below is a list of currently untested methods or functionality.
+This does not mean that they won't work, just that there is currently no test coverage.

 - `union`
 - `orWhere`